d2l-ai/d2l-en/chapter_appendix_math/appendix_linear_algebra.md

 \mathbf{x} = \mathbf{A}^{-1}\mathbf{b}.
 $$

-Indeed, just by a small number division can lead to numerical instability, so can inversion of a matrix which is nearly
+Just as divison by a small number can lead to numerical instability, so can inversion of a matrix which is close to having low rank.

-In addition, it is common that the matrix $\mathbf{A}$ is *sparse*, which is to say that it contains only a small number of non-zero values.
-If we were to explore examples, we would see that this does not mean the inverse is sparse, so even if $\mathbf{A}$ was a $1$ million by $1$ million matrix with only $5$ milion non-zero entries (and thus we need only store those $5$ million), the inverse will generically have almost every entry non-negative meaning we need to store all $1$ million squared entries---$1$ trillion entries!
+Moreover, it is common that the matrix $\mathbf{A}$ is *sparse*, which is to say that it contains only a small number of non-zero values.
+If we were to explore examples, we would see that this does not mean the inverse is sparse.
+Wven if $\mathbf{A}$ was a $1$ million by $1$ million matrix with only $5$ milion non-zero entries (and thus we need only store those $5$ million), the inverse will generically have almost every entry non-negative meaning we need to store all $1$ million squared entries---$1$ trillion entries!

-A deep dive into the numerical issues encountered when working with linear algebra is beyond the scope of our text, however it is worth knowing that we should be caution, and generally avoid inversion if we can.
+A deep dive into the numerical issues encountered when working with linear algebra is beyond the scope of our text, however it is worth knowing that we should be caution, and generally avoid inversion in practice if we can.

 ## Determinant
-Our geometric deep-dive gives the perfect opportunity to get an intuitive understanding of a quantity known as the *determinant*.
+Our geometric deep-dive gives the perfect opportunity to gain an understanding of a quantity known as the *determinant*.
 Consider the grid image from before.

 ![The matrix $\mathbf{A}$ again distorting the grid.
 This time, I want to draw particular attention to what happens to the highlighted square.](../img/GridTransformFilled.svg)